Genauer, Emily, b. 1910 d. 2002

 Active in New York, N.Y.

-Biographical/Historical Note: Art critic, columnist; New York, N.Y.; b.
-1910; d.
-2002.
+Biographical/Historical Note: Emily Genauer (1911-2002) was a modern art critic and columinst working in New York City from 1932 until well into the 1980s.
 Emily Genauer was an art reviewer and columnist from 1932 until well into the 1980s, with regular writing posts on the New York World, the New York World-Telegram, the New York Herald Tribune, Newsday, and the New York Post.
 She also worked for Harper's and in television.
 She won a Pulitzer Prize for criticism in 1975.

 Papers on reel NG1 were lent for microfilming 1959 by Emily Genauer.
 Unmicrofilmed papers were donated in 2000 and 2003 by her daughter, Constance Roche.